 Let's see what's in store for April.

-Get ready for a belly laugh with your favourite comedians at several theatres such as Enmore, the Metro, the State, the Factory the Capitol, the Seymore Centre, the Entertainment Quarter, Sydney Opera House, the Concourse in Chatswood, and several other venues both in Sydney and across regional New South Wales.
+Get ready for a belly laugh with your favourite comedians at several theatres such as Enmore, the Metro, the Hayden Orpheum Picture Palace in Cremorne, the Factory, UNSW Roundhouse, the Riverside in Parramatta, the Comedy Store at the Entertainment Quarter, Sydney Opera House, the Concourse in Chatswood, ANZ Stadium, Bondi Pavilion and several other venues across Sydney .

 Feel like dressing up in style, sipping champagne and rubbing shoulders with celebrities?